joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/23/nyregion/salman-rushdie-stabbing-attack-court-testimony.html

 **2 Men Stabbed on Upper West Side in Possible Hate Crimes, Police Say**\
-`A man was arrested after the daylight attacks in a neighborhood bordering Central Park in Manhattan.
+`A man was arrested after the daylight attacks in a Manhattan neighborhood bordering Central Park.
 The police were investigating whether the stabbings were hate crimes.`\
 https://www.nytimes.com/2026/07/23/nyregion/nyc-central-park-west-stabbing.html

 **Senators Ask Hegseth to Fully Account for U.S. Troops Killed or Wounded in Iran**\